Where in the World is EPS?

 Our final dinner was with the McEntees at a great restaurant Fallon and Byrne.

-Our group ended the evening with a stop at the pub, for a fin
+Our group ended the evening with a stop at the pub, for a final cocktail and Guinness.

 Wednesday July 30, 2008